 Are you taking IB Economics but feel you aren't learning enough from your class alone?
 Maybe you need more explanation of certain economics topics?
 If you need some help in your IB Economics SL/HL class, this study guide is for you.
-I’ve gathered all of the best FREE online IB Economics Study Guides and Notes into one useful article.
-I order this IB Economics Study Guide using the IB Economics HL syllabus and IB Economics SL syllabus.
+I've gathered all of the best free IB Economics study guides and notes into one useful article.
+This IB Economics study guide is organized according to the IB Economics HL syllabus and IB Economics SL syllabus.

 How to Use These IB Economics Notes and Study Guide